-The Company adopted SFAS No. 157, as it relates to financial assets and financial liabilities, on March 30, 2008.
-SFAS No 157 defines fair value as the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction beween market participants at the measurement date (exit price).
-SFAS No. 157 classifies the inputs used to measure fair value into a hierarchy consisting of three levels.
-Level 1 inputs represent unadjusted quoted princes in active markets for identical assets or liabilities.
-Level 2 inputs represent unadjusted quoted prices in active markets for similar assets or liabilities, or unadjusted quoted prices for identical or similar assets or liabilities in markets that are not active, or inputs other than quoted prices that are observable for the asset or liability.
+The Company adopted ACS 820, "Fair Value Measurement and Disclosure-Overall" ("ASC 820"), as it relates to financial assets and financial liabilities, on March 30, 2008.
+ASC 820 defines fair value as the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date (exit price).
+ACS 820 classifies the inputs used to measure fair value into a hierarchy consisting of three levels.
+Level 1 inputs represent unadjusted quoted prices in active markets for similar assets or liabilities, or unadjusted quoted prices for identical assets or liabilities in markets that are not active, or inputs other than quoted prices that are observable for the asset or liability.
 Level 3 inputs represent unobservable inputs for the asset or liability.
 Financial assets and liabilities are classified in their entirety based on the lowest level of input that is significant to the fair value measurement.

-The financial assets and liabilities that are measured on a recurring basis at March 28, 2009 consist of the Company's interest rate swap agreement.
-The Company has measured the fair value of the swap agreement using the income approach.
+The financial assets and liabilities that are measured on a recurring basis at April 3, 2010 consist of the Company's interest rate swap agreement and short-term investments.
+The Company has measured the fair value of the swap agreement using observable market inputs such as yield curves (as provided by the financial institution with which the swap has been executed).
+Based on these inputs, the swap is classified as a Level 2 of the valuation hierarchy.
 The fair value of this agreement reflects the estimated amount that the Company would pay or receive based on the present value of the expected cash flows derived from market rates and prices.
-As such, this derivative instrument is classified within Level 2.
+The fair value of the short-term investments was determined using quoted prices in active markets for identical assets and are classified as Level 1 of the valuation hierarchy.

-The carrying amounts reported in the balance sheet for cash, accounts receivable, prepaids and other current assets, and accounts payable and accruals approximate their fair value.
+The carrying amounts reported in the balance sheet for cash, accounts receivable, prepaids and other current assets, and accounts payable and accruals approximate their fair value due to their short-term nature.